kvarak/dnd/docs/_Folk/shifter.md

 <div class="columnsthree">

 - **Aquatic Grace**.
 Even in human form, you are as at home in the water as you are on land.
-You have prificiency with Swimming, and have advantage on all such checks.
+Add *Swimming* to your class skills if not already there, and gain 1 skill point to spend on that skill.
 In addition you have swim speed equal to your land speed and can hold your breath for twice as long as normal.

 - **Scaleheart Shifting**.
 When you shift, you grow sharp teeth which function as a light weapon dealing 1d6 piercing damage.
 You may attack with your jaws as a ***bonus action***.
 In addition, you skin becomes scaly, granting an AC of 14 + Dexterity.